certusone/kb/source/index.rst

 This guide assumes practical Linux systems administration experience and at least basic knowledge of the Tendermint and Cosmos architecture.

+Numerous books have been written about each of the topics in this knowledge base - keep in mind that a knowledge base like ours is only ever a starting point and a guide, not an exhaustive treatment of any of the topics we're discussing.
+We took a look at our bookshelves (and e-readers, and browser bookmarks) and many articles have a literature list of books and articles which we can personally recommend.

 The document's source code is available `on GitHub <https://github.com/certusone/kb>`_.
 Contributions and bug reports/feedback are greatly appreciated (feel free to use the GitHub issues for discussion as well as bug reports).